Employment law advice for employers

-In terms of guidance, we will use our background and prior experience, as well as your specific situation and your company policies and procedures, to discuss with you the best approach to employ, which claims would be successful or not, and therefore whether you need to settle.
+In terms of guidance, our adviser will use our background and prior experience, as well as your specific situation and your company policies and procedures, to discuss with you the best approach to employ, which claims would be successful or not, and therefore whether you need to settle.
 We will provide a commercial and pragmatic guidance, allowing you to concentrate on your business while we fight your cause.

 Restricted covenants and sensitive business information

 In a highly competitive and more international economy, protecting your private information and reputation is critical.
 The first step is to ensure that you have appropriate restrictive covenants in your employment contracts to prevent staff and customer poaching and the exposure of secret information.
-We can assist you in developing the terms that will best protect your company, as well as implementing them during an employee’s present employment if their function changes.
+We can advise employers in developing the terms that will best protect your company, as well as implementing them during an employee’s present employment if their function changes.

-If a breach occurs, we can advise on the most effective mode of enforcement, the steps to be taken to recover lost information, and if an injunction or merely negotiating a new set of undertakings would be suitable.
+If a breach occurs, we can advise on the most cost-effective mode of enforcement, the steps to be taken to recover lost information, and if an injunction or merely negotiating a new set of undertakings would be suitable.